The Art of Coaching Employees

 Great coaches are made, not born.
 They spend years learning what works to create a motivated, highly engaged team.
-From sports to business, great coaches can bring together individuals with different styles and strengths and persuade them to focus on a shared goal, mission and values.
+From sports to business, whether coaching athletes to coaching employees great coaches can bring together individuals with different styles and strengths and persuade them to focus on a shared goal, mission and values.
 Such leaders take time to understand their team members’ personal goals, help them improve their skills, and acknowledge how individual achievements contribute to the team’s success.

 Coaches who do those things achieve excellent results, from Little League to the big leagues to the workplace.